remoflury/svelte-swipe-cards/README.md

 ## Usage
 In your HTML, import SwipeDeck as a wrapper for your cards.
-Each SwipeCard component represents a card in the deck.
-It must be a direct child of SwipeDeck.
-The content of the card can be anything you like, just place it inside SwipeCard.
+TInstantiate the each card with the let:card directive to access the card object in the slot.

 ```html
 <script lang="ts">